gold44/problem-solving/src/main/java/me/patrick/problems/README.md

 # Overview
-Some details and information for each problem set and hopefully it helps to provide better understanding when studying the code.
+This document provide the additional details and information for each problem set and hopefully it helps to provide better understanding when studying the code.

 > **Disclaimer**: The information provided below might be vague and confusing sometimes, there's nothing I can help here.
 What provided is based on the best I can remember and of course most of the time, what was given initially from the test was really confusing too.